 Extraction decisions are best made during the dental procedure

 Often the vet won’t know for sure whether your senior dog needs a tooth extraction (or extractions) until your dog is under general anesthesia for the dental cleaning.
-Most of the problems on the list above require the vet to be able to X-ray the teeth and probe around them.
+Diagnosing many of the problems on the list above requires the vet to be able to X-ray the teeth and probe around them.
 And those things are only possible under anesthesia.

 Next, let’s take a look at some clues that your dog might need a tooth extraction.